enzoavalos/PriceRecorder/README.md

 # PriceRecorder
-App to record your list of best prices!
+Price tracker app!

 ## About the project
 Price Recorder is a fully functioning Android app built in its entirety with Kotlin and a combination of Fragments and Jetpack Compose, following Android design and development best practices.
-It was originally intended as a personal side project to apply my newly acquired knowledge of Android development and to learn more about it in-depth and hands-on.
+It was originally intended as a personal side project to apply my newly acquired knowledge of Android development and to learn more about it in depth and hands-on.

 ## Motivation
-The idea behind the project was born from the observed necessity of various acquainted families, mine included, of a certain socioeconomic status to store and constantly update the price of daily-use products in different establishments to ensure the maximum savings possible, due to the current unstable and ever-changing economic situation in my home country.
+The inspiration for this project stemmed from a common need among multiple acquainted families, including my own, who share a similar socioeconomic background.
+With the ongoing unstable and ever-changing economic situation in my home country, we recognized the importance of storing and regularly updating the prices of daily-use products from different establishments.
+This tracking system is crucial to ensure maximum savings and make informed purchasing decisions amid the challenging economic conditions.

 ## Features
-- Adding new products with their corresponding information
+- Add new products with their corresponding information
 - Edit and manage existing products
 - Product filtering and search
-- Register with your google account
+- Register through google account
-- Create cloud backup for future restoration
+- Cloud backup for future restoration

 ## Screenshots
 | Home | Product Detail | Search |